dubadub/filtered/README.md

 WORK IN PROGRESS

-# Filtered - Easy to use gem to filter ActiveRecord queries by user input in Rails
+# Filtered - easily add filter to ActiveRecord queries

 Have you ever been overwhelmed by the need to filter ActiveRecord relation in a way which doesn't align with ActiveRecord notation?
 In particular, use fields which aren't columns or scopes.
 Do you remember that feeling when you need to display filter values in a form on a page and then parse all these parameters back?
 Me too.
 That's it.